fivetran/dbt_facebook_ads/README.md

 A small team of analytics engineers at Fivetran develops these dbt packages.
 However, the packages are made better by community contributions.

 We highly encourage and welcome contributions to this package.
 Check out [this dbt Discourse article](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package.

+#### Contributors
+We thank [everyone](https://github.com/fivetran/dbt_facebook_ads/graphs/contributors) who has taken the time to contribute.
+Each PR, bug report, and feature request has made this package better and is truly appreciated.

+A special thank you to [Seer Interactive](https://www.seerinteractive.com/?utm_campaign=Fivetran%20%7C%20Models&utm_source=Fivetran&utm_medium=Fivetran%20Documentation), who we closely collaborated with to introduce native conversion support to our Ad packages.

 ## Are there any resources available?
 - If you have questions or want to reach out for help, see the [GitHub Issue](https://github.com/fivetran/dbt_facebook_ads/issues/new/choose) section to find the right avenue of support for you.